gobid/knowledge-map-cheatsheets/README.md

 Note!
 - download the explore degrees and uic etc site as is and date stamp it 2020, os you can write a scritp to parse for new courses every year
 - audiobook method, speaker, eprestigio for pdf

+- km - don’t need to keep it all in your head, when you’re building something and might want to apply km you can refer to km